jieunlim/codepath/README.md

 ## User Stories

 The following **required** functionality is complete:
-* [v] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [ ] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
 * [ ] Tip percentage choices use a PHP loop to output three radio buttons.
-* [v] PHP code sets reasonable default values for the form.
+* [ ] PHP code sets reasonable default values for the form.
-* [v] PHP code confirms the presence and correct format of submitted values.
+* [ ] PHP code confirms the presence and correct format of submitted values.
-* [v] Page indicates any form errors which need to be fixed.
+* [ ] Page indicates any form errors which need to be fixed.
-* [v] Submitted form values are retained when errors or results are shown.
+* [ ] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
 * [ ] Add support for custom tip percentage